 Unusual Malaysian Drinks You Want To Try

 Ais Tingkap (Window Sherbet) – Penang

-Ais Tingkap is a one of its kind, unique only to Penang, and you can’t find it anywhere else in Malaysia.
+Ais Tingkap is unique to Penang and is not available anywhere else in Malaysia.

 Although Sharbat originates from the Middle East, the drink combines 25 types of herbs – basil seeds, rose water, fresh rose petals, sandalwood, bael, hibiscus, lemon, orange, mango, pineapple, falsa (Grewia asiatica), and chia seeds.

-Locals gave the catchy name Ais Tingkap as they initially sold it over a glass window when it first started in the 1930s.
+Locals gave it the catchy name Ais Tingkap because they initially sold it through a glass window when it first started in the 1930s.

+Unusual Malaysian Drinks You Want To Try